DMalaluan/game-night-backend/README.md

 ### Prepare the environment

-In your Terminal or COmman Prompt, run the following at the root of the poject directory:
+In your Terminal or Command Prompt, run the following at the root of the project directory:

 ```
 $ npm i --save